Vision Requirements for DOT Physical Exams

 - Colorblindness is not disqualifying.

 - Night driving limitations may apply based on the medical examiner's evaluation.

 - Must have the ability to distinguish between red and green colors.

-- If no peripheral vision, may require additional testing as decided by examiner.
+- If there is no peripheral vision, may require additional testing as decided by the examiner.

 - May require extra medical testing if unable to pass basic requirements.

-- Overall physical condition can affect vision qualification standards.
+- The overall physical condition can affect vision qualification standards.